jtanderson/BIOME-z-Project/README.md

 Prior to each meeting, make a note under each goal with your name/handle/initials and a note about what you did or worked on to address that goal

+### 7/27/2020
+- Explore APA PsycNet, ResearchGate, SocArxiv, etc. as sources of extra data
+- Explore journal/research articles for similar attempts, looking for additional methods to compare and contrast with this work.
+Think about what is the rationale for this approach, why does it make sense or improve upon existing work?
+- "Interface" to tie results from model back into zotero database; automatic tagging and saving tags back to `.rdf` source

 ### 7/20/2020
 - When using CUDA through pytorch in hpcl, run on a workstation:
 CUDA is deployed to the HPCL.
 I believe installing PyTorch with pip's --user flag should work, but if they run into trouble that way I can deploy it to the system image.
 All of the workstations have GPUs in them. hpcl1-[1-5] and hpcl[2-5]-[1-6] have workstation cards in them, and hpcl6-[1-4] have a standard graphics card in them.
 I haven't done any performance tests between the two cards so I don't really have any advice on which to choose.